GitLeeRepo/x64AsmNotes/Windows_x86AsmNotes.md

 8               | save ebx    | -16             | push ebx      | callee
 4               | save esi    | -20             | push esi      | callee
 0 - Low         | save edi    | -24  <-- esp    | push edi      | callee

+Note that the Memory address is not an actual address but just a relative reference in bytes